-- 1. I have read and understand the LogicMark, Inc. Code of Business Conduct and Ethics (the "Code").
-I understand that LogicMark, Inc.'s Chief Financial Officer is available to answer any questions I have regarding the Code and this signed certification will be retained as part of LogicMark, Inc.'s records. - 2.
-Since June 1, 2022, or such shorter period of time that I have been an Associate (as defined in the Code), I have complied with the Code. - 3.
-I will continue to comply with the Code for as long as I am subject to the Code.
+- 1. I have read and understand the LogicMark, Inc. Insider Trading Policy (the "Policy").
+I understand that LogicMark, Inc.'s Chief Financial Officer is available to answer any questions I have regarding the Policy and this signed certification will be retained as part of LogicMark, Inc.'s records. - 2.
+Since June 1, 2022 or such shorter period of time that I have been an Associate (as defined in the Policy), I have complied with the Policy. - 3.
+I will continue to comply with the Policy for as long as I am subject to the Policy.